Chemical Engineering Consultant

 Step 1: Earn a Bachelor's Degree in Chemical Engineering

-Prospective chemical engineering consultants can start gaining the necessary technical expertise through a Bachelor of Science in Chemical Engineering program accredited by ABET, Inc., formerly the Accreditation Board for Engineering and Technology.
+Prospective chemical engineering consultants can start gaining the necessary technical expertise through a Bachelor of Science in Chemical Engineering program that's accredited by ABET.
 These programs integrate many disciplines, with a special focus on chemistry, to solve engineering problems.

 - Complete an internship.
 Since most chemical engineering bachelor's degree programs don't offer a track in consulting, undergraduates might opt to intern at a consulting firm to gain experience and make professional connections.